cam-carter/dotfiles/README.md

 source $HOME/dotfiles/zsh/zshrc.sh
 ```

-## Included Software
+## What's included?

 ### Vim
-Vim is an open-source and highly configurable text-editor.
-Before Vim there was "vi", originally released as part of 2BSD in May 1979.
-Vim stands for "Vi IMproved", and it is just that.
+Your grandpa's text editor!
+Vim has been in active development since 1979 with the release of vi in 2BSD.
+It is open-source and highly configurable... what's not to love?

 The configuration files included in this repo provide some improved key-bindings for my own day-to-day use and also a bundle of plugins I find most useful for editing with Vim.
 Vim is a very difficult program to learn and get used to, but once you are able to conquer the steep learning curve, the power you command is incomparable (except for maybe Emacs).